 The Music Library is open on Mondays and Tuesdays from 9:00am to 3:00pm CDT and Wednesdays from 9:00am to noon.

 If you have questions or require information from the Music Library please email: Info@chatfieldband.lib.mn.us.

 If you’re interested in ordering music from the Music Library please email your music request to: Musicrequests@chatfieldband.lib.mn.us

-Dedicated to keeping the spirit and tradition of band music alive in America.
+The Chatfield Music Lending Library is dedicated to keeping the spirit and tradition of band music alive in America and the World.

-- By operating a renowned library that features one of the most extensive collections of band music in the world
+By operating a renowned library that features one of the most extensive collections of concert band music in the world